Markus Burton

-Markus Lamonte Burton Jr. (born October 3, 2004) is an American college basketball player for the Notre Dame Fighting Irish of the Atlantic Coast Conference (ACC).
+Markus Lamonte Burton Jr. (born October 3, 2004) is an American college basketball player for the Indiana Hoosiers of the Big Ten Conference.
+He previously played for the Notre Dame Fighting Irish.

-Early life and high school career
+Early life

 Burton grew up in Mishawaka, Indiana and attended Penn High School.
 He was named Indiana Mr. Basketball as a senior after averaging a state-high 30.3 points per game.
 Burton committed to playing college basketball for Notre Dame over offers from Ball State, Purdue Fort Wayne, Illinois-Chicago, and Miami (Ohio).

 College career

 Burton entered his freshman season at Notre Dame as the starting point guard.
-He averaged 17.5 points, 3.3 rebounds, 4.3 assists, and 1.9 steals per game during is freshman season.
+He averaged 17.5 points, 3.3 rebounds, 4.3 assists, and 1.9 steals per game during his freshman season.
 Burton was named third-team All-Atlantic Coast Conference (ACC) and the ACC Rookie of the Year at the end of the season.
+He averaged 21.3 points per game as a sophomore and was named to the second team All-ACC, Burton suffered a broken ankle as a junior which limited him to 10 games.
+He averaged 18.5 points, 3.7 assists, 2.8 rebounds, and 1.6 steals per game.
+Following the season Burton transferred to Indiana University.

+National team career

+Burton was a part of the Indiana team chosen to represent the United States in the 2026 FISU America Games in Lima, Peru.
+He helped the U.S. capture the gold medal after winning all four games with an average victory margin of 60.8 points.